paulaaguilarov/meetup-finder/README.md

 ## Getting Started
 1. Clone/Download the repository.
-2. Open the project in Xcode.
+2. Open the project in Xcode `Meetup Finder.xcworkspace`.
 3. Open `config.plist` and set your Meetup.com API Key in `wsAPIKey`.
 This key is required to make every request to the Meetup API.
 4. Build and run the app.